pounders82/pounders82.github.io/index.md

 													<!--project popup description-->
 													<p>
-														I get very excited about a nice map.
+														Like many people, I appreciate a well-designed and functional map.
+This is why so many people find Google maps preferable.
+In this instance, I created a web map with 2 layers that can be turn on or off using Folium.
 Folium is a powerful Python library that helps you create several types of Leaflet maps.
-In this project I created a webmap with 2 layers that can be turn on or off.
-The first layer shows the population of the area based on color and the other layer shows locations of volcanos with pop-up dots that can be clicked to show elevation.
+In this particular map, the first layer shows the population of the area based on color with the second layer showing locations of volcanos with pop-up dots that can be clicked to show elevation.

 													</p>

 												</div>